 Because it is a commodity, and there is a scramble to make this a business, the stench of investment cash waffles over you like the smell of manure you catch driving through a new suburb carved out of farm land.

 Anyone up for #moocvember cause I think the pigs will be doing the same run in a month.

 So run, piggy, run, cause you are going to fall behind.

 In someways this is shaking things up.
 Larger numbers of people are looking seriously at online learning than ever before.
 The practice ought to change and improve with time.
 Old approaches may fall behind.
 There has been a lot of crappy online offerings going on way before MOOC mania.

 While it is farcical and provocative at the same time, I am happy to be here for all the curses the interestingness brings.

 But ‘scuse me while I focus on the greatest thing going on that is not a MOOC.

-The post "part of a seismic shift in online learning that is reshaping higher education" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (http://cogdogblog.com/2012/11/pig-shift/) on November 1, 2012.
+The post "part of a seismic shift in online learning that is reshaping higher education" was originally zapped with 10,000 volts and declared "It's ALIVE" by Dr. Frankenstein at CogDogBlog (http://cogdogblog.com/2012/11/pig-shift/) on November 1, 2012.